MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M03L01_Canvas_app.md

 ## What you will learn

 - How to create a canvas app with a gallery linked to a data source
-- How to format fields with Power Fx formula
+- How to format fields with Power Fx formulas

 ## High-level lab steps